-These days Jack Wallin, 89 years old, works at Kiwanisland where he tends the grounds, doing the mowing and trimming himself, and handling reservations for the community room.
+For many years Jack Wallin worked at Kiwanisland where he tended the grounds, doing the mowing and trimming himself, and handling reservations for the community room.
 He was Park Superintendent for the City of Garden Grove for 20 years until he retired on disability from a work injury.
 During his tenure he helped build six parks and worked on the Willowick Golf Course.
 He currently serves on the Garden Grove Parks Commission.
-He has lived in Garden Grove since 1956 when the city was incorporated.
+He lived in Garden Grove since 1956 when the city was incorporated.
 He and his wife, Marge have five children, 10 grandchildren and one great-grandchild.

 In addition to the festival board, Wallin has worked with the Boys and Girls Club of Garden Grove, the Soroptimist Club and others, and has been honored many times for his outstanding community service.
 Among his awards are:

 Cypress College Americana Citizen of the Year from Garden Grove – 2001

 Garden Grove Man of the Year – 1983

 Garden Grove Kiwanian of the Year – 1989

 Garden Grove Elks Lodge Citizen of the Year – 1991-92